USS Abarenda (IX-131): Design and construction

 Acme was designed for transporting oil in bulk to Far Eastern ports that had been served by British ships before the outbreak of World War I. She, along with four more ships that were to follow her, had been designated "A" boats by the Marine Transportation Department.

 Service history

 World War I

 During World War I Acme filled in for British ship that had been commandeered by the British Admiralty.
 Her first voyage was to China.
 She would continue her San Francisco to China route for the next five years with only rare trips to New York for loads to Singapore via the Suez Canal.
 After the United States entered World War I, only Acme and two of her sister ships were available for Standard Transportation to use in the Pacific, this was mainly because on her return trips she would load coconut oil in the Philippines, which because of its 12 percent glycerin content made it a valuable war cargo.
+The tanker was inspected in the Twelfth Naval District and assigned the identification number (Id.
+No.) 2103 but was not taken for naval service.